jmeggles/05_Daily_Planner/README.md

 - Ben Benson WebDev Tutoring
 - (https://www.w3schools.com/)
 - (https://momentjs.com/)
+- Bootstrap and other library links are in HTML

 ### Notes
-This was quite challenging due to the pace of learning everything needed in a timely manner.
-I will update this in the futre using additional info as I learn more in and out of class.
+Although this used less codes than previous projects, it was still quite challenging to utilize what I learned thus far and apply it accurately.